dsteed77/cayman-blog/_posts/2018-12-7-Love-of-Fathers.md

 There were times when I'd be struggling that an uplifting note or book would appear in my bag or my dad would simply come and try to talk with me about what I was going through.
 There were several occasions when my dad would give me [priesthood blessings](https://www.lds.org/study/general-conference/1987/04/priesthood-blessings?lang=eng) and most importantly express his deep love and confidence in me.
 These were some of the most impactful experiences of my life and continue to give me strength through my challenges to this day.

 Ultimately, what I'm trying to say is that I love my dad.
 Like the children in this video, my dad taught me how to play, fish, ride a bike (a post for another time;)), and have faith in Jesus Christ.
 With them, I'd like to say "I love you dad!"
-I appreciate.
-Right? you more than you could know.
+I appreciate you more than you could know.

 *This post wasn't meant to be so long, or get so personal, but maybe that's what dadhood is all about*